aws-samples/stream-emr-on-eks/README.md

     - The virtual cluster links to `emr` namespace
     - The namespace accommodates two types of Spark jobs, ie. run on managed node group or serverless job on Fargate
     - All EMR on EKS configuration are done, including fine-grained access controls for pods by the AWS native solution IAM roles for service accounts
-- A MSK Cluster in the same VPC with 2 brokers in total.
-Kafka version is 2.8.1.
-    - A Cloud9 IDE as the command line environment in the demo.
+- A Cloud9 IDE in the same VPC
-    - Kafka Client tool will be installed on the Cloud9 IDE
+    - automatically stop in 5 mins
-- An EMR on EC2 cluster with managed scaling enabled.
+- An EMR on EC2 cluster.
-    - 1 primary and 1 core nodes with r5.xlarge.
+    - 1 primary and 1 core nodes with r5.xlarge
     - configured to run one Spark job at a time.
-    - can scale from 1 to 10 core + task nodes
+    - managed scaling is enabled, can scale from 1 to 10
-    - mounted EFS for checkpointing test/demo (a bootstrap action)
+    - mounted EFS for checkpointing test/demo via a bootstrap action
+- A Sagemaker notebook
+    - lf-sagemaker-role: SageMaker notebook instance role with support of EMR runtime role
+    - an instance of notebook with 10GB of volume in a private subnet
+    - no direct internet access
+- Two EMR runtime roles
+    - lf-data-access-engineer: the runtime role with LakeFormation data access permission designed for *Data Engineers* who can create DB and tables etc.
+    - lf-data-access-analyst: the runtime role with LakeFormation data access permission designed for *Data Analyst* who have tag-based LF read-only permission
 ### CloudFormation Deployment

   |   Region  |   Launch Template |